den-wdi-2/intro-ruby/readme.md

 - What data types does Ruby have, and what are some differences from JavaScript's types?
 - What 3 types of variables did we talk about?
 What do you use each one for?
 - What do you like more about Ruby so far?
 What do you like more about JS?

+## Further Exercises

+Not satisfied with this practice?
+You can get a lot more by going through the Ruby Koans, perhaps the most famous Ruby practice problem set.
+If you are applying for a job that lists Ruby as a skill, [start here](https://github.com/den-wdi-2/ruby-koans), and work through the problems.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.